munhim/task-management-system/README.md

 # 📝 Task Management System

 A microservices-based Task Management System with user authentication, task operations, notifications, and a clean web frontend.
-Deployed using Docker and Kubernetes, integrated with a full CI/CD pipeline via GitHub Actions.
+Deployed using Docker, Kubernetes, and managed infrastructure provisioning via Terraform, integrated with a full CI/CD pipeline via GitHub Actions.

 ---